On an analogue of the conjecture of Birch and Swinnerton-Dyer for Abelian schemes over higher dimensional bases over finite fields: Introduction

 \section{Introduction}

-If $K$ is a global field, the conjecture of Birch and Swinnerton-Dyer for an Abelian variety $A/K$ relates global invariants, like the rank of the Mordell-Weil group $A(K)$, the order of the Tate-Shafarevich group $\Sha(A/K)$ and the determinant of the height pairing $A(K) \times A^\vee(K) \to \RR$ to the vanishing order of the $L$-function $L(A/K,s)$ at $s = 1$ and the special $L$-value at this point.
-The aim of this article is to extend this setting from the classical situation of a curve $C$ over a finite field to the case of a \emph{higher dimensional basis} over finite fields.
+If $K$ is a global field, i.\,e.\ a finite extension of $\Q$ or of $\F_q(t)$, the conjecture of Birch and Swinnerton-Dyer for an Abelian variety $A/K$ relates global invariants, like the rank of the Mordell-Weil group $A(K)$, the order of the Tate-Shafarevich group $\Sha(A/K)$ (a group measuring the failure of the Hasse principle for principal homogeneous spaces of $A/K$) and the determinant of the height pairing $A(K) \times A^t(K) \to \RR$ with $A^t$ the dual Abelian variety to the vanishing order of the $L$-function $L(A/K,s)$ (built up from the number of points of the reduction of $A$ at the primes of $K$) at $s = 1$ and the special $L$-value at this point.
+The aim of this article is to extend this setting from the classical situation of a \emph{curve} over a finite field to the case of a \emph{higher dimensional basis} over finite fields.